innerYho/js_examples/README.md

 # js_examples
-many possible to use js &lt;3
+Many possible to use js &lt;3